callum-hart/mono/docs/final_draft.md

 In my opinion a high proportion of CSS pain points come from it's overriding architecture.

-Overrides are brittle, unreliable and self-perpetuating.
-Built on unstable foundations (cascade, specificity, importance) overrides often feel uncontrollable.
-Can they be tamed?

-In a word, yes.
+Overrides provide no guarantee.
+They are brittle since their effects depend on the cascade and specificity, both of which are vulnerable to change.

+Overrides are also self-perpetuating.
+The more overrides exists the more overriding you do.
+CSS overtly encourages this, even from a clean slate browser defaults are overridden.

+In addition CSS can suffer from high coupling and low cohesion - where reusable styles are tightly mixed with those that aren't.
+This increases the demand for overrides since unwanted [non-reusable] styles need overriding.

+In the current climate a developer has little option but to override.

+***

-If we view overrides as mutation we can look to other languages for guidance, many of which provide a system for changing a value.
+However if we view overrides as mutation we can look to other languages for guidance, many of which provide a system for changing a value.
 For example:

 Access modifiers: Determine who & how a value can be modified.
 Data types: A value cannot be modified through reassignment (final in Java / const in ES6).